Sign Up

 Case Study

 You enter a new homecare assignment for a 78-year-old person.
 When you enter, you notice the temperature in the home is very hot.
 The patient is in the living room with the windows open and a fan on the patient.
 You see a package of ground beef on the kitchen counter.
 The kitchen has no open windows and no fan.
 The ground beef is leaking bloody fluid and looks whitish gray.
-In discussion with the patient, you mention that the ground beef is not refrigerated and looks spoiled.
+In a discussion with the patient, you mentioned that the ground beef is not refrigerated and looks spoiled.
 The patient agrees with you but says there is no more meat in the house, and the patient cannot move around to put food in the refrigerator.
 You tell the patient the meat looks spoiled and recommend the meat be thrown away.
 The patient agrees, and you dispose of the meat.
 You call your supervisor about the situation.
-The RN makes an emergency visit to do a safety assessment and arrange meals.
+The RN makes an emergency visit to assess safety and arrange meals.
 It is good that the patient agreed to throw away the meat.
 The patient may not have agreed because of the lack of funds to buy more food.

 Select one of the following methods to complete this course.